MJarosz22/Quizzz/docs/agendas/agenda week 3.4.md

 - **Assignment 4B(individual)**, also called **Buddycheck**: give and receive feedback to / from peers by next Friday night (week 3.5).
 - Choose the next chairman and secretary.
 - Complete activity-bank activities and also post them in the given repository on GitLab (by Friday night).
-- Look over the official backlog posted by Sebastian on MM.
+- Look over the official backlog posted by Sebastian on MM and change our old issues so that they are similar to the official ones.

 ## Reflection on last week